syncfusion-content/maui-docs/MAUI/Calendar/selections.md

 ![None range selection in .NET MAUI Calendar.](images/selection/maui-none-range-selection.png)

 ## Multiple range selection
 The `MultiRange` selection can be performed in the Calendar by setting the `CalendarSelectionMode` property to `MultiRange`.
-In this selection, you can select multiple range of dates from the calenda by interacting the cell either tap or swipe action.
+In this selection, select a multiple range of dates from the calendar by interacting with the cell, either tap or swipe action.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}